Find a topic of your choice

 Some of my psychology background has translated to my tech career.
 I hope to provide some principles which I hope to be valuable to you as well.

-From time to I send some useful tips to your inbox and let you know about upcoming events.
+From time to time I send some useful tips to your inbox and let you know about upcoming events.
 Sign up if you want to stay in loop.

 is required.